yr0/discursus/README.md

 Source code for [the website](https://discursus.com.ua).

 ## Installation with Vagrant
-1. Make sure you have Vagrant Ansible, and nfsd installed.
+1. Make sure you have Vagrant, Ansible, and nfsd installed (won't work on Windows).
 0. Run `vagrant up`
 0. Run `vagrant ssh` to log into the box.